-Larger than 8,000 sq. ft.
+IF THE SERVING AREA IS: THEN THE CLOSET MUST BE AT LEAST Less than 5,000 sq. ft.
 10 ft. x 7 ft.
+Between 5,000 sq. ft. and 8,000 sq. ft.
 10 ft x 9 ft.

-10 ft. x 11 ft.

-- 3. All Walls of the closet shall be lined with rigidly installed wall-to-wall framing of 3/4" trade size A-C plywood, 8 ft. high.
+Larger than 8,000 sq. ft.
+10 ft. x 11 ft. - 3.
+All Walls of the closet shall be lined with rigidly installed wall-to-wall framing of /4" trade size A-C plywood, 8 ft. high.
 Backboards shall be rigidly installed and painted with a nonconductive fire-retardant overcoat. - 4.
-The temperature of the room shall be kept between 64°F and 75°F. - 5.
+The temperature of the room shall be kept between $64^{\circ}$ F and $75^{\circ}$ F. - 5.
 Humidity in the telecommunications room shall be kept between 30% and 55% of relative humidity. - 6.
 Floors shall be static free (using asphalt / linoleum tile). - 7.
 Lighting intensity shall be at least 50 foot candles at 3 feet above the floor. - 8.
 Emergency lighting shall be provided. - 9.
 The rated distributed floor loading shall be greater that 250 psf. - 10.
 The rated concentrated floor loading shall be greater that 1000 lbs. - 11.
 Telecommunications closets shall not have door sills or center posts.
 The door shall be 7' H X 3' W. - 12.
 Sleeves or dam walls around floor slots shall extend 4 inches AFF. - 13.
 Conduits and cable trays located in ceilings shall protrude 2" into the closet. - 14.
 Ventilation shall accomplish one air change per hour (minimum). - 15.
 Closets shall include a minimum of 2 dedicated 110 V AC 20 ampere quad outlets on separate branch circuits. - 16.
 Each floor of the building should have at least one centrally located closet.
 These closets should be vertically stacked and connected with four 4" sleeves for a clear cable pull without offsets extending 2" AFF and below ceiling level on the lower floor.
 Conduits, reamed and bushed at both ends are to be installed with a minimum 200 lb. test pullwire and no more than two 90° bends without a pull box being placed (See the attached diagram for pullbox installations.
 Bends are to be 10 times the I.D. for all conduits.
 The sizing and placing of pull or splice boxes shall not be used in place of 90° bends.